IBrazyI/Javascriptus-Crusade/README.md

 - Git Hub Desktop: Used to access the repository linking it to online Git Hub profile.
 - IAmResponsive: Used to test responsiveness of site.
 - Coolors: Used to display colour pallet used.
-- HTML Validator - Used to check HTML code for errors.
+- [HTML Validator](https://validator.w3.org/) - Used to check HTML code for errors.
-- CSS Validator - Used to check CSS code for errors.
+- [CSS Validator](https://jigsaw.w3.org/css-validator/) - Used to check CSS code for errors.
-- Java Script Validator - Used to check Java Script code for errors.

 <a name="Testing"></a>

 ## Testing

 ### Nav Bar

-### Footer

-### Carousel
+- Checked that all links work correctly, taking the user to the desired page.
+- Nav bar loads after the intro sequence, and upon refreshing into sequence does not run.

-### Sign-Up
+### Contact Us
+- Both links work and submit correctly.
+- Email validation works, only email addresses are allowed to be submitted.

 ### Code Validators